jlfaucher/executor/incubator/ooRexxShell/readme.txt

 If not found then display its path on the console.
 CMD> oorexxshell '"grep xi:include *.xml"~pipe(.system | .inject {quote = 34~d2c; parse var item . "href="(quote) file (quote) . ; file } | .sort | .take 1 {item} | .select {\ SysFileExists(item)} | .console)'

-With as input a text file where each line is a file path : Count the number of files per extension CMD> oorexxshell '"/Volumes/testCpp1/files.txt"~pipe(.fileLines | .inject {suffix = item~substr(item~lastpos(".")); if suffix~pos(".") == 1 & suffix~pos("/") == 0 then suffix~lower} | .sort  | .lineCount {item} | .console)' > files_analysis.txt
+With as input a text file where each line is a file path: Count the number of files per extension CMD> oorexxshell '"/Volumes/testCpp1/files.txt"~pipe(.fileLines | .inject {suffix = item~substr(item~lastpos(".")); if suffix~pos(".") == 1 & suffix~pos("/") == 0 then suffix~lower} | .sort  | .lineCount {item} | .console)' > files_analysis.txt

 By design, parse pull reads first the queue and then the standard input.